opensimrt-ros/ximu3_ros/README.md

 Library `libximu3.a` was compiled from the rust source and the binary copied over.

+To compile a newer version of the library you may use https://github.com/opensimrt-ros/docker-ximu3-library-builder

 # Usage:

 Compile package with `catkin_make`, source the catkin\_workspace and roslaunch it: